Package 'mirai'

 class

-[default ""] a character string representing the class of object that these serialization function will be applied to, e.g. 'ArrowTabular' or 'torch_tensor'.
+character string of the class of object custom serialization functions are applied to, e.g. ‘ArrowTabular’ or ‘torch_tensor’.

 vec

-[default FALSE] the serialization functions accept and return reference object individually e.g. arrow::write_to_raw and arrow::read_ipc_stream.
-If TRUE, the serialization functions are vectorized and accept and return a list of reference objects, e.g. torch::torch_serialize and torch::torch_load.
+[default FALSE] whether or not the serialization functions are vectorized.
+If FALSE, they should accept and return reference objects individually e.g. arrow::write_to_raw and arrow::read_ipc_stream.
+If TRUE, they should accept and return a list of reference objects, e.g. torch::torch_serialize and torch::torch_load.

 Value